lbryio/lbry-desktop/README.md

 If the app isn't building, or `yarn xxx` commands aren't working you may need to just reset your `node_modules`.
 To do so you can run: `rm -r node_modules && yarn` or `del /s /q node_modules && yarn` on Windows.

+If you _really_ think something might have gone wrong, you can force your repo to clear everything that doesn't match the repo with `git reset --hard HEAD && git clean -fxd && git pull -r`

 ## Contributing

 We :heart: contributions from everyone and contributions to this project are encouraged, and compensated.
 We welcome [bug reports](https://github.com/lbryio/lbry-desktop/issues/), [bug fixes](https://github.com/lbryio/lbry-desktop/pulls) and feedback is always appreciated.
 For more details, see [CONTRIBUTING.md](CONTRIBUTING.md).